JPEWdev/shacl2code/README.md

 ```

 The `isExtensible` property is _not_ inherited by derived classes, meaning it
-is possible to have a classe derived from `MyClass` which is itself not
+is possible to have a class derived from `MyClass` which is itself not
 extensible.

 The mechanism for dealing with extensible classes will vary between the